justMoritz/WOW/README.md

 # What this is

-This release is a for of WOW that addresses some ADA concerns (that prevents tabbing to not-yet-visible items).
+This release is a fork of WOW that addresses some ADA concerns (that prevents tabbing to not-yet-visible items).
 The goal is not to replace WOW (use AOS) but to provide a quick fix for older sites without having to compeltely re-engineer them.

 ## WOW.js [![Build Status](https://secure.travis-ci.org/graingert/WOW.svg?branch=master)](http://travis-ci.org/graingert/WOW)